subasraj/flashpost-support/SCRIPT-API.md

 ### Environment Variables

 Variables from the currently selected environment.
-Changes are persisted to the database.
+Changes are persisted to the database, and any open Environment panels reload to reflect them (including changes made during a **Run All**).

 | Method | Returns | Description |
 |--------|---------|-------------|